micahscopes/quilting/README.md

   - [x] method (1): tried automatic differentiation with `Cl{4,1} x Cl{0,0,2}` and failed
   - [x] method (2): tried with `Cl{4,1,2}` and the shader actually compiled but I didn't figure out how to get the normals
   - [x] method (3): computed nearby points at `u+eps, v+eps` and used the cross product, seems to work! it's fast too.
-- [ ] triangular patches
+- [x] triangular patches
 - [ ] multiple patches per shader (?)
+  - [x] try batch mode
+    - getting decent performance
+  - [ ] try instancing
+  - [ ] try one shader per precomputed LOD tessellation + batching/instancing
-- [ ] convert polygon mesh to patches
+- [-] convert polygon mesh to patches
 - [ ] control point/weight CGA transformations
   - could try on CPU or GPU
 - [ ] compute area-wise stretch factor
 - [ ] initial triangulation of UV square with variable level of detail
-  - deterministic constraint at edges
+  - [ ] deterministic constraint at edges
-  - poisson sampling with RTree index for uniform distribution of inner points
+  - [x] poisson sampling with RTree index for uniform distribution of inner points
-    - add and remove points continuously?
+    - [no] add and remove points continuously?
-  - using delaunay triangulation of sampled points
+  - [x] using delaunay triangulation of sampled points
 - [ ] rework API
 - [ ] tests
 - [ ] examples